harryprs/BlazorJellyClicker/README.md

 ### Features
 * Register and Login to an account.
+* Secure API endpoints using JWT-based Authentication.
 * Gain score by clicking on the clickable jelly.
 * Buy various jellies to gain passive income.
 * Buy various upgrades to boost stats of specific jellies, or global stats such as click power and overall income.
 * Save and load your progress from a database.

-### Additional Planned Features
-* Secure API endpoints using JWT-based Authentication.
-* Eye-catching styling.
-* Responsive styling to support smaller screen sizes.
-* Extra jellies, upgrade tiers and types of upgrades.

 ### Built With
 * .NET Core 7 API